TheTrueWAN/SeedlingSage/WorldBuilding for Saga/Construct.md

 The greatest achievement of [[Auctorita]] research.
 The crystal heart of [[Auctorita]] imprinted with a human soul/mind animating a human-like "frame".
 They are human but seem otherworldly to the common man for their limited range of expression.

 Those who become constructs are closely monitored by the [[Guild of Auctorita]] for the first while to prevent illegal and erratic behaviour that abuses the power they have.
+When people are transferred they need to be taught how to move a Construct body.
+It is not built of nerves like a human one but instead moved near telekinetically; *Could the crystal heart power various "motor" elements in the construct frame in order to move?
+Telekinesis is supposed to be unfeasible after all.*

 Crystal Heart
 	The mind/soul of the person is stored in the [[Auctorita]].
 Thus damage to the crystal will dramatically affect the person, be it there memory or personality or cognitive ability.